sescobb27/oban_demo/oban.md

 # Questions And Answers

+---

 Given:

 - we have node 1 and 2
 - job A runs on node 1
 - now we crash node 1 (same, without notice), and delete node 1 completely from the cluster

-_Question_: will job A get rerun? by node 2? or will it get stuck forever? what if node 1 didn't crash but lost connection to the database (therefore no heartbeat), will the job still be processed?, will this job get processed twice?
+**_Question_**: will job A get rerun? by node 2? or will it get stuck forever? what if node 1 didn't crash but lost connection to the database (therefore no heartbeat), will the job still be processed?, will this job get processed twice?

 ---

-_Answer_: if the node goes away or is restarted the task can be picked up by other node as the README says: **Job Safety — When a process crashes or the BEAM is terminated executing jobs aren't lost**—they are quickly recovered by other running nodes or immediately when the node is restarted.
+**_Answer_**: if the node goes away or is restarted the task can be picked up by other node as the README says: **Job Safety — When a process crashes or the BEAM is terminated executing jobs aren't lost**—they are quickly recovered by other running nodes or immediately when the node is restarted.
 So that means jobs are going to be re-run by other node.

+---

 Oban guarantee at-least-once execution of jobs regardless of node failures, netsplits or even database restarts.

----

 it strives to never execute a job more than once, however, this may be unavoidable in certain failure scenarios such as